NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 Two features of this method may provide a significant speedup compared to an identical 3d simulation:

 1. Convergence of the Fourier series may require only a small number ($M + 1$) of simulations.
-For a given source position $r$, $M \approx r \omega$ where $\omega$ is the angular frequency of the source within the source medium.
-For $m > M$, the field oscillations tend to be too rapid and the current source therefore cannot radiate any power into the far field.
+For a given source position $r$, $M$ can be derived analytically as $M \approx r \omega$ where $\omega$ is the angular frequency of the source within the source medium.
+This relationship comes from expressing the maximum phase of the fields of a *guided* mode in terms of the wavevector of a planewave in free space: $M = kr$ where $k = n\omega_0/c$ is the light line in a medium with index $n$ and $\omega_0$ is the angular frequency in vacuum ($c = 1$ in Meep units).
+For $m > M$, the field oscillations tend to be too rapid and the current source radiates power into non-guided (i.e., free space) modes.
 As an example, a point-dipole source with wavelength of $1.0 \mu m$ at a radial position of $r = 1.0 \mu m$ within a medium of $n = 2.4$ would require roughly $M=16$ simulations.
 (In practice, however, we usually truncate the Fourier-series expansion earlier: whenever the radiated flux at some $m$ has dropped to some small fraction of its maximum value in the summation.)
 The plot below shows the radiated flux vs. $m$ for three different source positions.
 Generally, the farther the point source is from $r = 0$, the more simulations are required for the Fourier-series summation to converge.

 2. Each $m$-simulation in the Fourier-series expansion is independent of the others.
 The simulations can therefore be executed simultaneously using an [embarassingly parallel](https://meep.readthedocs.io/en/latest/Parallel_Meep/#different-forms-of-parallelization) approach.